noscrape/noscrape.github.io/src/php.md

     ]
     */

-## Rendering
+## <br> Rendering

 Render the obfuscated font into a Base64-encoded string using the render method.
 This encoded string can then be embedded directly into your HTML for easy use:

     $b64Font = $noscrape->render();

     echo $b64Font;
     > T1RUTwAJAIAAAwAQQ0ZGIIaTIyUAAAVkAAARe09TLzL4TxrlAAABAAAAAGBjbWFwACT...

-## Putting it together
+## <br> Putting it together

 Combine everything into a complete HTML document.
-Embed the Base64-encoded font directly in your HTML using the @font-face rule and apply the obfuscated font to your text with CSS.
+Embed the Base64-encoded font directly in your HTML using the
+@font-face rule and apply the obfuscated font to your text with CSS.
 This ensures that the obfuscated text is displayed correctly in the browser:

     <!DOCTYPE html>
     <html lang="en">
     <head>